-Probability of occurrence <5% <10% >10% >40% > 1 5% ASS els / L labilities affected >2% >10% >23% >500 70 >1 5% Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibility o Join London CIV to achieve economies of scale 16.
-Asset manager or bank failure o Detailed due diligence is carried out when new manager or custodian is appointed (financially and legally) o Financial stability of managers and custodian monitored by officers and Independent Advisor o Investment Consultant has coverage of all investment managers 1 4 4 1 4 4 Ongoing Officers 17.
-Risk of investment managers changing investment approach o Managers are monitored closely by officers and advisors, with quarterly investment reports and regular meetings held o Reasoning behind any proposed changes to investment approach are explained by the investment manager 3 1 3 3 1 3 Ongoing Officers / Advisers
+Probability of occurrence <5% <10% >10% >20% Ass ets / L iabilities affected >2% >10% >25 % : >50% >75% Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibility 16.
+Asset manager or bank failure Detailed due diligence is carried out when new manager or custodian is appointed (financially and legally) In future this due diligence will be the responsibility of the London CIV Financial stability of managers and custodian monitored by officers and Independent Advisor Investment Consultant has coverage of all investment managers Assets under management with all managers are monitored as dramatic falls are likely to place pressure on manager business models (PC Mar 16) 1 4 4 1 4 4 Ongoing Officers 8.
+Forced selling of assets in falling market due to cash flow requirements Monitoring of cash flows and Fund maturity, and taking appropriate strategic action (as above) Dividends can be used to fund benefit payments.
+Additionally redeemable structures with most managers mean assets can be sold or units redeemed to fund benefits.
+1 თ 3 1 ന 3 Ongoing PC / Officers